The service description files for Dinit each describe a

 - Specifies options for interpreting other settings when loading this

 service description.
-Currently there is only one available option,
+Currently there are two available options.
+One is

 - inittab-id =